 Legitimate reviews and meta-studies refer to both the studies where masks worked AND where they didn’t.
 Studies showing that masks didn’t work are much, much rarer, but they do exist.

-But these masks-don’t-work sites just use a combination of cherry a very few studies and then grossly distorting the results of many other studies.
+But these masks-don’t-work sites just use a combination of cherry picking a very few studies and then grossly distorting the results of many other studies.